 Dunfermline Athletic rounded off a terrible season with defeat at the Excelsior Stadium by Gary Bollan’s Airdrieonians.
 The three-two scoreline resigned the East End Park outfit to one of their worst league finishes in its 130-year history.

-Apart from a relegation battle, a bottom half finish was the least expected scenario back in August considering Jim Jefferies steered them to second behind an unbeaten Rangers in the 2013-14 season.
+Only a relegation battle would have been saved it from being the least expected scenario back in August.
+This is taking into account that Jim Jefferies steered them to second behind an unbeaten Rangers in the 2013-14 season.
 It has been baffling that Athletic was not battling with Greenock Morton at the top throughout the campaign.
 The Jim Duffy led Ton hit their target and returned to the Championship at the first time of asking with the League One title in tow.

 Heading into this campaign the target was clear and reiterated in a recent statement by the Board of Directors where DAFC Chairman, Bob Garmory stated: